csouthwell/go-geojson/README.md

 # go-geojson
-Go-GeoJson is a GeoJson Marshaller &amp; UnMarshaller that supports serializing to json and bson.
-It includes support for
+Go-GeoJson is a GeoJson Marshaller and UnMarshaller that supports serializing to json and bson.
+This library is useful when working with
+GeoJson datatypes in golang applications.

+Supported Types includes:
+Point, MultiPoint, Polygon, MultiPolygon, LineString, MultiLineString, Geometries, Features, & FeatureCollections.

+It also provides functions for Distance, Contains, and CardinalDirection.